 Figure 3.
 Untargeted Metabolomics Reveal Dramatic Differences Between Enterococcal Bacteremia and Healthy Plasma

 Volcano plot comparing log2 fold change and FDR adjusted p values resulting from t tests of normalized metabolite abundances comparing infected to healthy.
+No spectral match (red points) indicates features that did not produce a spectral match to any of the metabolites in the GNPS database, while spectral match (blue points) indicates features that produced a spectral match to metabolites in the GNPS database.

 Count of the number of metabolite features identified in this study.